joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 Features of PSRule for Azure include:

-* [Ready to go](https://azure.github.io/PSRule.Rules.Azure/features/#readytogo) - Leverage over 200 pre-built rules to validate Azure resources.
+* Over 200 pre-built rules to validate Azure resources.
-* [DevOps](https://azure.github.io/PSRule.Rules.Azure/features/#devops) - Validate resources and infrastructure code pre or post-deployment using Azure DevOps or Github!
+* Validate resources and infrastructure code pre or post-deployment using Azure DevOps or Github!
-* [Cross-platform](https://azure.github.io/PSRule.Rules.Azure/features/#cross-platform) - Run on macOS, Linux, and Windows.
+* Runs on macOS, Linux, and Windows.

 PSRule for Azure provides two methods for analyzing Azure resources: